espnet/espnet_onnx/README.md

 # espnet_onnx
 **ESPNet without PyTorch!**
 Users can easily export espnet models to onnx format.
 There is no need to install PyTorch or ESPNet on your machine if you already have exported files!

-**Note**: This repository is not registered to pypi yet, so please clone and place scripts in some directory.
+**Note**: This repository is not registered on pypi yet, so please clone and place the scripts in some directory.

-## Table of Contents

-- Usage
-- API Reference
-- Modification from ESPNet
-- Supported archs